freenas/freenas-docs/userguide/jails.rst

 This port has five configurable options (DOCS, FLAC, ID3, MP4, and VORBIS) and each option is enabled (on) by default.

 FreeBSD packages are always built using the default options.
-Compiling a port, those options are presented in a menu when compiling a port.
-The default values are able to be changed.
+Those options are presented in a menu when compiling a port.
+The default values can be changed.

 The Ports Collection must be installed in a jail before ports can be compiled.
 Inside the jail, use the :command:`portsnap`